-The BLS indicates that most agencies require applicants to be at least 21 years old; potential candidates seeking federal employment must also be younger than 37 years old.
+The BLS indicated that most agencies required applicants to be at least 21 years old; potential candidates seeking federal employment must also be younger than 37 years old.
 Applicants may have to submit to background checks and random drug tests, and they can be eliminated from consideration if they have been convicted of a felony.
 They may also have to take additional tests, including those that measure their psychological or physical fitness.

 Related to Probation Officers Training

 Probation officers, also known as community supervision officers, help prevent adult and juvenile offenders from committing...

 Probation officers, also known as community supervision officers, monitor offenders and help them become law-abiding citizens....